There are many situations where it's appropriate to feel anger, and anger can sometimes be constructive.

-If you're angry because of a specific incident or situation, you may benefit from third-party mediation or advocacy support which you can seek from the Students’ Union Advice Service.
+If you're angry because of a specific incident or situation, you may benefit from third-party mediation or advocacy support which you can access from the Students’ Union Advice Service.

 Useful resources for anger